ricedh/drafts/01-palladio.md

 How the Palladio maps were made, step by step.

 First, we found two appropriate data sets from each of the states.
-Given the capabilities of Palladio, jailer's notices seemed the most beneficial option, since the maps produced would be unified by a single destination.
+Given the capabilities of Palladio, jailer's notices seemed the most beneficial option.
+They almost universally list the owner location as reported by the runaway, thereby providing two locations for mapping (the county jail and the reported owner location).
 The Bexar, Pulaski, and Jefferson county jails provided a suitable sample, since they each had a similar number of advertisements (about 20) and were from around the same time period (the late 1850s).
-In addition, we selected another data set from the years 1840 to 1842, including all jailer's notices advertised in each state over those years.
+In addition, we used another data set of all jailer's notices advertised in each state over the years 1840 to 1842.

 Data from these three samples was then manually entered into a spreadsheet, which specifically included information on the reported owner location and the runaway location (the county jail).
 We also created a separate spreadsheet with the geographic coordinates listed beside these locations.